urho3d/SLikeNet/readme.txt

 Hence, to the developers of SLikeNet the question arose how they could actually help out here and what would be the best way to ensure that RakNet will continue to thrive for several years to come.
-The conclusion was to found a company (SLikeSoftâ„¢) and continue the work RakNet left behind under a fresh name.
+The conclusion was to found a company (SLikeSoft™) and continue the work RakNet left behind under a fresh name.
 That should provide a strong fundament and basis for the community to rely on that their ideas, bugfixes, and features won't get lost but rather will be integrated/handled in an organized manner.